craftcms/contact-form/README.md

 2. Go to Settings->Plugins from your Craft control panel and enable the Contact Form plugin.
 3. Click on “Contact Form” to go to the plugin’s settings page.
 4. Enter the email address you would like the contact requests to be sent to.
-5. In the settings page, there are also prefix fields to allow you to improve the identification of Contact Form emails when you receive them, if you use the "fromEmail" and "subject" fields as shown below.
+5. You may also enter additional prefix fields to allow you to improve the identification of emails when you receive them, if you use the "fromEmail" and "subject" fields in the example below.

 Your contact form template can look something like this: